yutaoz/wootaudio/README.md

 - Duration of audio capture can be changed, can be modified to have a perpetual stream when program is running
 - Let program complete to reset rgbs back to the way they were
 - Todo: Changes for better cleanup and more organized code

+Learn more about the Wooting SDK here: https://github.com/WootingKb/awesome-wooting